-Horicon Marsh State Wildlife Area - Located along Hwy 28 just outside of Horicon.
+Horicon Marsh State Wildlife Area - Located along Hwy 28 just outside of Horicon, WI.
 Open daily year round from dawn to dusk.
 3 hiking trails around the marsh.
 Boardwalk.
 Acitivities include hiking, birding, photography, geocaching, fishing, paddling, site seeing.
 Large binoculars outside the Education Center year round.

 Palmatory Point - This location is the best view of Horicon Marsh.
 It is at a high point at the end Palmatory Dr. in Horicon.

 Horicon "TernPike" Auto Tour and Hiking Trails - located on State Highway 49, just east of the city of Waupun, WI.
 Open daily year-round, conditions permitting.
 Paved driving route (3 miles) and three hiking trails along with a floating boardwalk and bicycling and hiking access to the Wild Goose State Trail.
 Closed to hunting except during the deer gun seasons - auto tour route is closed to vehicles during this time and hikers are required to wear blaze orange.

 ****The Egret Trail Floating Boardwalk is CLOSED while under construction.
 Please avoid walking on the unfinished sections until it re-opens July 1st 2017.

 The wetland unit surrounding the boardwalk is also in the second season of a drawdown (water removal) to stimulate the regrowth of a diversity of native plants that provide food for wildlife.
 Water levels will increase in the wetland unit starting in the fall of 2017.

 For questions, please contact the Horicon National Wildlife Refuge office at 920-387-2658.

 Highway 49 Wildlife Viewing Area - located on State Highway 49 just west of County Road Z. Open daily year-round.
 Hiking trail (1/4 mile) with observation area.
 Closed to all hunting.